HiPhish/Newton-method/Docs/documentation.rst

 byte for every instruction that gives us up to 256 individual opcodes.
 We will only use some of these, so the rest is considered and error.

-Opcodes are simply defined using an enum and written as unsigned 8-bit integers, or ``uint8_t`` types in C.
+Opcodes are simply defined using an enumeration and written as unsigned 8-bit integers, or ``uint8_t`` types in C.

 You might be noticing a problem now: we have too many codes, which is a waste of memory.
 Furthermore, not all operators are equally common, so why do they require the same amount of memory?
 It would be better if frequent opcodes used less information to encode than infrequent ones.
 We could compress the code using for example Huffman compression and store the Huffman tree as metadata in the "cartridge".
-We won't be doing this though, it would not be worth it in this project.
+We won't be doing this though, it would not be worth the effort for our limited scope.

 Compiling the tree
 ******************